-- Nationality: select the nationality from a list - 'NUM' Led Initialization: this led lights when the AX3000 is switched on - 'CAPS' Led Initialization: this led lights when the AX3000 is switched on - Beep: set and set the duration of the bell sound (values: no, short or long). - Repeat Key Delay: sets the duration of a key being held down before it starts to auto-repeat (values: no, low, medium or high). - Repeat Key Speed (enabled only if the automatic repeat is set): select the automatic repeat speed when a key is held down (values: low, medium or high).
+- Nationality: select the nationality from a list - 'NUM' Led Initialization: this led lights when the AX3000 is switched on - 'CAPS' Led Initialization: this led lights when the AX3000 is switched on

+- Repeat Key Delay: sets the duration of a key being held down before it starts to auto-repeat (values: no, low, medium or high). - Repeat Key Speed (enabled only if the automatic repeat is set): select the automatic repeat speed when a key is held down (values: low, medium or high).